singnet/das-toolbox/README.md

 - `example faas`: Echo commands for OpenFaaS setup.
 - `config list`: Display the current configuration settings.
 - `config set` : Set Redis and MongoDB configuration settings.
-- `server start`: Start Redis and MongoDB containers.
+- `db start`: Start Redis and MongoDB containers.
-- `server stop`: Stop and remove Redis and MongoDB containers.
+- `db stop`: Stop and remove Redis and MongoDB containers.
 - `faas start`: Start an OpenFaaS service inside a docker container.
 - `faas stop`: Stop and remove the OpenFaaS container.
 - `metta load`: Load a MeTTa file into the databases